Corporate Production Coordinator at Original Productions

 Rachel currently lives in L.A. and works as a Production Coordinator at Original Productions, a company known for its adventurous, testosterone-driven TV shows.
 Some of their fans’ favorites are: Deadliest Catch, Ice Road Truckers, Monster Garage, Pitchmen, and Ax Men.
 As a Production Coordinator, she may be doing scheduling or casting one day, and playing camerawoman the next day.
 By the end of this year, she's hoping to be working on Deadliest Catch, withstanding the chill and isolation of Alaska in the name of storytelling!

-G2G: You scored an amazing internship with StaTravel.com in 2007, would you mind telling our readers about it?
+G2G: You scored an amazing internship with StaTravel.com, would you mind telling our readers about it?

 RR: It would be my pleasure!
 STA Travel is the world’s largest youth and student travel provider, helping millions of youths explore annually, and my gig with them was one of the biggest adventures of my life thus far.